 Connie was associated with North Haiti Mission for 15 years.
 She has made many short-term mission trips to various parts of Haiti with the majority of them to the North Haiti Mission station in Cahesse.
 She assisted in a variety of activities aimed at improving the life of the Haitian people.

 She joined her husband, Clint, and Ken Johansson to found Coastal Haiti Mission in February, 2009 ,serving as SECRETARY.

 Upon the death of her husband, Clint, in 2012, Connie assumed the additional roles of ACTING ADMINISTRATOR and TREASURER until January 1, 2016.
 Connie continues to serve as SECRETARY/TREASURER.

 For years, Connie was active in lay ministry in church, and served as secretary and then president of a local chapter of Women’s Aglow Fellowship International, an interdenominational gathering of Christian women.
 In 1974 she co-authored a book with a messianic Jew, Dr. Ernest Cassuto – “The Last Jew of Rotterdam.”

 In the past she has worked as a town correspondent and feature writer for a local daily newspaper, and later worked for 17 years in aviation fuel accounting.
-Connie now lives with her son Jamie and his wife Cathy in Indian Trail, NC 28079.
+Connie now lives with her son Jamie and his wife Cathy and their family in Indian Trail, NC 28079.

 BOARD MEMBER- Esther Stidham